 - Tallurutiup Imanga National Marine Conservation Area

-The number of NMCAs is expected to grow in the coming years, as Parks Canada’s goal is to represent each of Canada’s 29 marine regions and contribute to conserving 30% of Canada’s ocean by 2030.
+The number of NMCAs is expected to grow in the coming years, as Parks Canada’s goal is to represent each of Canada’s 29 marine regions and contribute to conserving 30 per cent of Canada’s ocean by 2030.

 Indigenous Ecological Knowledge